ml-cube/ml3-platform-docs/md-docs/user_guide/notifications.md

 - `SlackNotificationAction`: sends a notification to a Slack channel via webhook.
 - `DiscordNotificationAction`: sends a notification to a Discord channel via webhook.
+- `EmailNotificationAction`: sends an email to the provided email address.
+- `TeamsNotificationAction`: sends a notification to Microsoft Teams via webhook.

 !!! example
     The following code snippet demonstrates how to create a rule that matches high severity drift events for a specific model.
 When triggered, it sends a notification to the `ml3-platform-notifications` channel on your Slack workspace using the provided webhook URL.